-The CP190i\ and CPF190i have the following NMEA Trend pages.
+The CPF180i and CPF300i have the following NMEA Trend pages.

-Trends will be shown for Depth, Temp and Speed (DST521 or DST526 must be connected to show speed through the water) when a STANDARD HORIZON transducer is connected.
-To show Wind trend information the CP190i and CPF190i must be connected to the NMEA Output of a external Wind instrument.
+Trends will be shown for Depth, Temp and Speed (DST521 or DST526 must be connected to show Speed Through the Water) when a STANDARD HORIZON transducer is connected.
+To show Wind trend information the CPF180i or CPF300i must be connected to the NMEA output of a external wind instrument.
+To select a NMEA Trend Page: